mk-fg/pulseaudio-mixer-cli/README.md

 Interactive ncurses UI to control volume of pulse streams.

-Kinda like alsamixer, but focused not on sink volume levels (which can actually be controlled via alsamixer, with alsa-pulse plugin), but rather on volume of individual streams, so you can turn down the music to hear the stuff from games, mumble, skype or browser.
+Kinda like alsamixer, focused not on sink volume levels (which can actually be controlled via alsamixer, with alsa-pulse plugin), but rather on volume of individual streams, so you can turn down the music to hear the stuff from games, mumble, skype or browser.

+In addition to interactive UI, script allows to match and configure sink/stream parameters via config file, so that when specific sink or stream appears, e.g. its volume can be capped, port changed, UI title adjusted, be hidden in UI, stuff like that.

 Control over individual process streams seem to be almost unique to pulseaudio, pity there aren't much tools built to harness it (at least weren't, initially).